jhernandes/slate/source/includes/_submission.md

-# Submissão de Pagamentos
+# Payments Submission

-Para integrar sua Loja Virtual ou Site ao iPag, envie os seguintes parâmetros via POST ao sistema iPag
+To integrate your Virtual Store or Website with iPag, send the following parameters via POST to the iPag system

 ##Endpoint